 Every CEO is unique.
 Most of the challenges they face are ones I’ve seen before.
 Together, in one hour, we can make amazing progress.

 Let’s talk.
-Let’s do a working session together so you can get a feel for how this works.
+Let’s do a working session together so you can get a feel for my executive coaching services.
 Worst case, you’ll get real work done within our hour together.
 Best case, you’ll want to do this kind of work every week.
 Schedule a chat with me at calendly.com/glenngow.BOOK AN APPOINTMENT